Don Trout The Artist's History

 Special Arts Group in Burbank, California.

-particular, utilizing rice paper collage to enhance the
+rice paper collage to enhance the textural surface imagery.

 Don was one of two artists honored at the 39th Annual Sierra Madre Art Fair.